katerinanavab/webdocs/docs/unit01/notes102.md

 <div class="task" markdown="1">

 1. Read [HTML vs CSS vs JavaScript](https://brytdesigns.com/html-css-javascript-whats-the-difference/) to get a quick overview of the relationship between HTML, CSS, and JavaScript.
+Discuss with the class.
 2. Save [DevDocs.io](https://devdocs.io) as a bookmark for future reference.
 It's a massive API documentation collection maintained by [FreeCodeCamp](https://freecodecamp.org).
 Read the 'Welcome' message for more information.

 </div>